kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Two thousand sixteen yanno anno?"

-"I don't understand.
-That's not remotely the year we're in."
+"You're a little bit off.
+Less then two thousand years after landing.
+And I don't know what 'yanno anno' is."
 The doctor then puts an earbud into one of my ear.
 "Say yes if you hear a beep."
 There were a series of beep in which I successfully answered.
 "Good, it looked like your hearing is not compromised.
-Now, the year is three thousand twenty-five after landing."
+Now, the year is nineteen thousand twenty five after landing."

 "Excuse me?
 Landing what?"

 "You don't remember your history?
-The important thing is that you are aware.
-Let see if the crash didn't make you any more bonker.
+The important thing is that you are aware and lucid, I guess.
+More questions.
 Two plus two is?"

 "Four."

-"Name the thirteen gods."
+"Name the thirteen worlds of man."

 "What?
-From what pantheon?"
+Since when the solar system has thirteen planets?"

+The doctor sighed.
+"Are you a cultist?"

+"What?
+No!
+I don't even believe in God!"
+The occasional beeps turned into full long beep.
+"Hel-"

+"we got a cardiac arrest!" the doctor yelled one last time.

+My vision turned all blurry, and then to black.
+I blanked out.

+***

+I woke up, jumping out of my bed.

+"What the fuck?!"
+I yelled to no one in particular.

+"You're being awfully loud up there!" mom yelled.

+I turned around, taking a quick look at everything in rapid succession.
+Then I grabbed my android, and flip it on.
+It was a brand new day, January fourteen, two thousand sixteen.
+I hadn't gone back in the past, did I?

+No. It was really vivid.
+I still remembered the nightmare, and then talking to my mom, and then ending up in a weird hospital that doesn't understand my answer.

+"Breakfast ready!" my mom hollered.

+"I'm coming!"
+I reflexively yelled back.

+As soon as I came down, I can see the dishes laid on the table.
+There's eggs and bacons, with buttered bread and jam, and pancake with syrup, milk and orange, and everything that I could possibly want in a breakfast.

+Nobody put as much effort into breakfast like my mom.

+Still, there's something I must communicate before sitting down to eat breakfast.

+"Mom?"
+I pressed for her attention.

+"Yes?"

+"My dreams...aren't like dreams?"